APGDHZ/Single-fiber-EAS-model/README.md

 This is the code for the EAS single fiber model described in:

-- Kipping, D., and Nogueira, W. (under review).
-"A computational model of a single auditory nerve fiber for electric-acoustic stimulation", to appear in JARO - Journal of the Association for Research in Otolaryngology
+- Kipping, D., Nogueira, W., 2022.
+A Computational Model of a Single Auditory Nerve Fiber for Electric-Acoustic Stimulation.
+J. Assoc.
+Res.
+Otolaryngol. https://doi.org/10.1007/s10162-022-00870-2

 Please cite this paper if you publish any research results obtained with this code or any modified versions of this code.